UWCubeSat/hs2-dds-host/README.md

 Because I don't want to learn how to write udev rules right now, this program requires that the user invoke it as 'root' using sudo.
 Invoking the program then looks like:
 $sudo bin/dds-host --dac-config <filename> --mcp-config <filename> --data <filename>

+## CSV Files
+CSV files in general need to be formatted in a particular way.
+Each row needs to end in a newline ('\n' on *nix-like machines), NOT a comma.
+There needs to be a newline at the end of the file as well (1 empty line).

+### DAC Config File
+This file is formatted so that the address (in base-16) is in the first column, and the byte to be written to that address is in the second column (also base-16).

+### MCP Config File
+Currently this file isn't used.

+### Data File
+Data can be formatted 1 of 3 ways:
+1) 4 bytes per column (the CSV is N X 1).
+2) 2 bytes per column (the CSV is N X 2).
+3) 1 byte per column (the CSV is N X 4).